little-Geek/Kaggle/README.md

 6. Once the execution completes, submission_final_lgb.csv file will be created in the same folder where FinalCode.py was executed i.e.,ToxcityPrediction folder

+NOTE - Specify the path of your own directory for read.csv files where feamat, train, test datasets are kept.

+For Example - If feamat, train, test datasets are kept in ToxcityPrediction folder then the code would be replaced by -

+#load train dataset
+train = pd.read_csv('/ToxcityPrediction/train.csv')

+#load test dataset
+test = pd.read_csv('/ToxcityPrediction/test.csv')

+#load feamat dataset
+feature_matrix = pd.read_csv('/ToxcityPrediction/feamat.csv')